faberc/Intersection_Project/README.md

 Variables
 ------------------
-- speed                   % defines the speed of the pattern.
-Multiply to gtimer toc time to increase speed.
 - t = gtime()  % the general expression for time in time-based functions.
 - night                   % state that says if ambient light is dark or not
 - buttonsEW